pzuehlke/Turing-machine-tape-generator/README.md

 ## Writing the output to a text file

 The LaTeX code is automatically written to a file named `tikz_code.txt` in the same directory.
-If you want to, you may change this as desired in the function's implementation by searching for the lines:
+To write into another file, search the script for the line:
 ```
 with open("tikz_code.txt", "w") as file_object:
-    file_object.write(tikz_code)
 ```
+and replace `tikz_code.txt` with the desired file's path.
+If the file does not yet exist, it will be created when the script is run. (_Caution_: if the file already exists, its contents will be replaced by the generated LaTeX code everytime the script is run!)

 ## Dependencies

-This script requires a LaTeX distribution with the TikZ package installed to compile the generated TikZ code into a graphical representation.
+A LaTeX distribution with the TikZ package installed is necessary to compile the generated TikZ code into a graphical representation.